Key Takeaways

 Similarly, if disorganized thinking emerges suddenly or worsens notably over a short period, professional evaluation is important.

-While ADHD can cause disorganized-appearing behavior and communication, it differs fundamentally from the thought disorders discussed in this article.
+While ADHD can cause disorganized-appearing behavior and communication, it differs fundamentally from the thought disorders discussed above.
 Children with ADHD typically maintain logical thought connections but struggle with attention regulation, impulse control, and organizing their actions.

 Their speech may jump between topics due to attention shifts rather than true thought disorganization, and they generally maintain awareness of these shifts.